Learning Methods - Thinking Styles - Teaching Methods

 you that are undiscovered.
 Computers have all

-you can work on many layers of information all
+software where you can work on many layers of information all at once.

 How many files do you have open?